Hoyasumii/bee-movie/README.md

 This is the coolest.
 What is it?

-I don't know, but I'm loving this col
+I don't know, but I'm loving this colo